DanieleSalatti/DanieleSalatti/README.md

 I decided to join [Meta](https://meta.com) (aka Facebook) in December 2020, and I staid there until March 2022.

 I then took some time to myself, to learn new things and explore my interests.
-I'm working on [my projects](https://danielesalatti.com/projects) and making an effort to document it on [my blog](https://danielesalatti.com).
-In June 2022 I joined [Gitcoin](https://gitcoin.co).
+I'm working on [my projects](https://danielesalatti.com/c/projects) and making an effort to document it on [my blog](https://danielesalatti.com).
+In June 2022 I joined [Gitcoin](https://gitcoin.co) as a contributor.

 ---

 ## <a name="contact"></a>Get in Touch

 Want to reach out?
-Get my contact info [here](https://danielesalatti.com/contact-me/).
+Get my contact info [here](https://danielesalatti.com/c/contact-me/).

 ---